Automatically disable syntax highlighting in Vim when editing the zsh buffer

 I often edit my zsh buffer in Vim and one of the reasons for it is to have access to spell check (using GNU Aspell).

-Spell check is a very nice feature to have when I do things like posting an update to Mastodon via the command-line client toot.
+Spell check is a nice feature to have when I do things like posting an update to Mastodon via the command-line client toot.
 But one annoying thing with it is that the syntax highlighting feature in Vim overrides the misspelled words, making it impossible to spot potentially misspelled words.

 Vim with syntax highlighting enabled and disabled for the zsh buffer.

 Thankfully there’s an easy way of automatically disabling the syntax highlighting feature in Vim when editing the zsh buffer, you just add one tiny line to your Vim configuration:

 Save and reload your configuration and you’re set.